davidserruya/ML_Bank/README.md

 ├── train.py                      # Python script for train model
 └── requirements.txt              # File listing Python dependencies
 ```
+We set up ArgoCD to automate the deployment process by creating a GitOps repository named 'ML_Bank_gitops' containing deployment configurations and leveraging its capabilities to ensure that any changes in the repository trigger automatic updates to the Kubernetes deployment.

 ## Model Used <a name="model-used"></a>

 For our project, we utilized an XGBoost model to predict the credit scores of bank clients.
 XGBoost is a highly effective machine learning algorithm well-suited for classification and regression tasks.